lowRISC/opentitan/util/uvmdvgen/README.md

 ```

 ### Generating UVM agent

 The boilerplate code for a UVM agent for an interface can be generated using the
 `-a` switch.
 This results in the generation of complete agent with classes that
-extend from the [dv library](../../hw/dv/sv/dv_lib/README.md).
+extend from the [DV library](../../hw/dv/sv/dv_lib/README.md).
 Please see
 description for more details.

 The tool generates an interface, item, cfg, cov, monitor, driver and sequence
 library classes.
-Let's take `jtag` as the argument passed for the name of the IP.
+Let's take `jtag` as the argument passed for the name of the
+IP.
 The following describes their contents in each source generated:

 * **jtag_if**